xrdesign/embodiedcode.net/docs/getting-started.md

 # Using the Embodied Coding Environment

 For a brief introduction, start the app and follow the introductory tutorial.
 Click "yes".
+This will walk you through making a node (`object_cubes`) and UI element (`ui_slider_integer`), connecting them up, and using these to create in-game geometry.

 <img src="https://user-images.githubusercontent.com/1598545/158480305-1e9010cf-8dc9-4a37-a34a-b15a1ad84521.png" width=400>